A Mean-Field Theory for Coarsening Faceted Surfaces: Introduction

-Given the wide variety of examples of purely faceted motion, the membership of this problem class in the wider class of phase ordering systems, and the past success in applying mean-field analyses to these systems, it is somewhat surprising that no such attempt has been made to describe the mean-field evolution of faceted surfaces.
-In this chapter, therefore, we take a first step in that direction by introducing a framework for describing the distribution of facet lengths in 1D faceted surface evolution.
-Our approach closely resembles the LSW theory of Ostwald ripening, in that a facet-velocity law allows the effective behavior of facets by length, and thus the specification of a continuity equation governing the evolution of the length distribution.
-However, our model differs in that facets do not vanish in isolation as do grains in Ostwald ripening -- instead each vanishing facet causes its two immediate neighbors to join together.
-This process of merging is not treated in LSW theory, and requires the introduction of a convolution integral reminiscent of equations due to Smoluchowski \cite{smoluchowski-1916:coagulation-1} and Schumann \cite{schumann-1940:continuous-coagulation} describing coagulation.
-We apply our method to one particular facet dynamics, associated with the directional solidification of faceting binary alloys.
-However, the method is general and can be applied to any dynamics where effective facet behavior is accessible.
+In this work, therefore, we take a first step in that direction by introducing a framework for describing the distribution of facet lengths in 1D faceted surface evolution.
+Our approach closely resembles the LSW theory of Ostwald ripening, in that a number density $n(l,t)$, of facets of length $l$ at time $t$, is transported by a known length-dependent effective velocity law.
+However, whereas vanishing drops in Ostwald ripening simply exit the system, each vanishing facet on a coarsening surface causes its two immediate neighbors to join together.
+Accounting for this process of merging requires the consideration of a convolution integral reminiscent of equations due to Smoluchowski \cite{smoluchowski-1916:coagulation-1} and Schumann \cite{schumann-1940:continuous-coagulation} describing coagulation (see also Menon \cite{menon-etal-2010-TAMS}).
+But since the removal rate of small facets from the system necessarily sets the rate of the concomitant merger of those neighboring facets, a particularly novel non-local coupling arises wherein the probability-flux at the origin is found to weight the convolution integral.
+We therefore arrive at the resulting novel evolution equation for the probability distribution $\rho\left(l,t\right)$ of facets of length $l$ at time $t$ to be